What happened at the nation's first nitrogen gas execution: An AP eyewitness account

 THRASHING AND GASPING BREATHS

 Smith began to shake and writhe violently, in thrashing spasms and seizure-like movements, at about 7:58 p.m.
 The force of his movements caused the gurney to visibly move at least once.
-Smith's arms pulled against the against the straps holding him to the gurney.
-He lifted his head off the gurney the gurney and then fell back.
+Smith's arms pulled against the straps holding him to the gurney.
+He lifted his head off the gurney and then fell back.

 The shaking went on for at least two minutes.
 Hood repeatedly made the sign of the cross toward Smith.
 Smith's wife, who was watching, cried out.